 For more than 50 years, boards of education, their superintendents, and other administrators have relied upon the representation of Schenck Price’s School Law Practice Group, one of the largest such practices in the state, in all facets of school operations.
 Our attorneys have a tremendous depth of experience and practical approach to dealing with the issues faced by school districts.

 We represent public schools, independent schools (click here for more information on this practice), charter schools, and colleges and universities.
 Much of our practice focuses on serving as general counsel to schools throughout New Jersey, as well as special counsel to many school districts and other educational entities.
-Our clients range from small Pre to K-6 districts to large districts with over 10,000 students and budgets in excess of $150 million.
+Our clients range from small Pre-K to 6 districts to large districts with over 10,000 students and budgets in excess of $150 million.
 Our experience and familiarity with the needs of school districts enhances our ability to provide legal services efficiently and expeditiously, yet with individualized attention.

 Our practice encompasses the full gamut of school law issues, from student and family issues – including special education, student discipline, bullying, residency disputes, pupil records access, First Amendment and technology-related issues – through human resources, administrative and business office concerns.